BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 @TabNavigator {
     @Tab("Version B") {
-        - Encodes colors using <doc:FieldCoding>.
+        - Encode colorShapes using <doc:FieldCoding>.
+        - Transform the grid using <doc:OffsetGridTransform>.
-        - Encodes the grid using <doc:OffsetGridCoding>.
+        - Encode the transformed grid using <doc:FieldCoding>.
+    }
+    @Tab("Experimental") {
+        For every cell in the grid:
+        - <doc:ShiftTransform>
+            - colorShape
+            - Transform cell content using <doc:OffsetGridTransform>.
+        - Encode the transform using <doc:FieldCoding>
     }
 }